Kelly Hancock

 Where can I get further help?

-For additional information, read the Comptroller's publication, Coin-Operated Amusement Machine Regulation and Taxation (PDF), or call one of our tax specialists at 1-800-531-5441, ext.
-33731.
+For additional information, read the Comptroller's publication, Coin-Operated Amusement Machine Regulation and Taxation (PDF), or visit our Contact Us webpage.